jaydeep42/OpenDuo-Android/README.md

   - copy ***.jar** under **/libs** to **app/libs**
   - copy **arm64-v8a**/**x86**/**armeabi-v7a** under **libs** to **app/src/main/jniLibs**.

-5. Check whether the following code snippet is in the property of the dependence of **app/build.gradle** (the current sample app already has it):
+5. Check whether the following code snippet is in the property of the dependency of **app/build.gradle** (included in the sample app):

           compile fileTree(dir: 'libs', include: ['*.jar'])